 Family relationships portrayed in fiction can give your reader a view into a deeper truth, sometimes heartbreaking and sometimes hilarious.
-But in order to do so, it’s the writer’s job to draw and articulate family relationships in a really poignant manner.
-Here are some tips to get you started:
+But in order to do so, the writer must draw and articulate family relationships in a manner that is both poignant and relatable.

 1. Characterization is Everything